Orange County Rescue Mission: History

 Lewis Whitehead, a career Marine Corps Technical Sergeant and an ordained Baptist minister, founded OCRM in 1963.
 Whitehead became interested in homelessness as he encountered individuals living below highway overpasses in Santa Ana, California.
 He regularly delivered food, blankets, and spiritual support to the homeless throughout the city.
 In 1963, he opened OCRM's first shelter in the city of Santa Ana.
 From 1963 through his death in 1990 at the age of 63, Whitehead worked to keep the needs of the homeless in the public eye.

 Jim Palmer became the leader of OCRM in 1992 and led the organization for 30 years.
 During his tenure, the organization experienced substantial growth.
 It expanded from a single location serving approximately ten individuals and facing significant financial challenges to a multi-site, debt-free organization with private funding sources that served thousands.
-A key accomplishment under Palmer's leadership was the development of the Village of Hope (VOH) in partnership with the city of Tustin and the Department of Housing and Urban Development (HUD).
+A key accomplishment under Palmer's leadership was the development of the Village of Hope (VOH) in partnership with the city of Tustin, the Department of Housing and Urban Development (HUD), and HomeAid - Orange County.
 VOH was built on the site of a decommissioned Marine Corps base and incorporated the apartment style "barracks" that had housed the Marines.
 Palmer emphasized the importance of creating a welcoming and aesthetically pleasing environment.
 The VOH was opened in 2008.
 Palmer continued his leadership of OCRM through 2023 when he retired for health reasons.

 Bryan Crain became the OCRM President and CEO in 2023.
 While serving as a private sector broadcast executive, Crain began volunteering at OCRM delivering meals to homeless people throughout the county.
-He subsequently left the private sector to become the Chief Operating Officer for OCRM in 2015.
+He subsequently left the private sector to become the chief operating officer for OCRM in 2015.
 He was promoted to the top position upon his predecessor's departure in 2023.
-Crain maintained the organization's original mission “to minister the love of Jesus Christ to the least, the last, and the lost of our community through the provision of assistance in the areas of guidance, counseling, education, job training, shelter, food, clothing, health care and independent living communities”.
+Crain maintained the organization's original mission “to minister the love of Jesus Christ to our community through the provision of assistance in the areas of guidance, counseling, education, job training, shelter, food, clothing, health care and independent living communities”.
 He augmented services such as skills training for construction trades (plumbing, carpentry, electrical), medical and dental care, and legal support.
 During his tenure, Charity Navigator awarded OCRM the highest rating of four stars.